esteemayo/react-ecommerce-store/README.md

 # E-commerce Store Application

-A fast and scalable e-commerce store application built using Vite, Axios, React Query, Styled Components, React Router Dom, React Stripe Checkout, Firebase for image upload and more.
+A fast and scalable e-commerce store application built using Vite, Axios, React Query, Styled Components, React Router Dom, React Stripe Checkout, Firebase for image upload, and all the page routes and more.

 ## Table of Contents